Ensemble learning of pathology foundation models for precision oncology: RESULTS

-Identifying MSI as well as \textit{BRAF}/\textit{KRAS} mutation status represents a fundamental part of the diagnostic workup and treatment of metastatic colorectal cancer (CRC).
-To further evaluate generalizability across diverse patient populations in this clinically relevant domain, we conducted external validation of ELF for predicting \textit{BRAF}, \textit{KRAS} mutations, and MSI status using four CRC cohorts: SR386\cite{myles2025surgen}, SR1482\cite{myles2025surgen}, MCO\cite{ward2015mco,jonnagaddala2016integration}, and TCGA-CRC\cite{weinstein2013cancer}, comprising a total of 2,711 patients.
+Identifying MSI as well as \emph{BRAF and KRAS mutation status} represents a fundamental part of the diagnostic workup and treatment of metastatic colorectal cancer (CRC).
+To further evaluate generalizability across diverse patient populations in this clinically relevant domain, we conducted external validation of ELF for predicting \emph{BRAF}, \emph{KRAS} mutations, and MSI status using four CRC cohorts: SR386\cite{myles2025surgen}, SR1482\cite{myles2025surgen}, MCO\cite{ward2015mco,jonnagaddala2016integration}, and TCGA-CRC\cite{weinstein2013cancer}, comprising 2,711 unique patients after accounting for overlap across cohorts.
 Among them, SR386, a recently released real-world dataset, was used for internal cross-validation, while SR1482, MCO, and TCGA-CRC served as external validation cohorts.
-For \textit{BRAF} mutation prediction, ELF consistently outperformed competing models across four cohorts with an average AUC of 0.806 ± 0.021.
-Specifically, the performance on three external cohorts was 0.777 ± 0.033 (SR1482), 0.842 ± 0.014 (MCO), and 0.763 ± 0.031 (TCGA-CRC), respectively.
-These represented notable AUC improvements ranging up to 13\% compared to the existing model CHIEF\cite{wang2024pathology} (\textit{P} < 0.01; \textbf{\cref{fig:figure3}c}, top row, and detailed comparison results were presented \textbf{Extended Data \cref{ext-fig:ext-fig4}a}).
-For MSI status prediction, ELF achieved excellent performance with an average AUC of 0.886 ± 0.015 across the four cohorts.
-Specifically, the results on three external cohorts were 0.869 ± 0.042 (SR1482), 0.897 ± 0.013 (MCO), 0.855 ± 0.028 (TCGA-CRC), respectively, consistently exceeding the second-best model (CHIEF) up to 7\% (\textit{P} < 0.01; \textbf{\cref{fig:figure3}c}, bottom row, \textbf{Extended Data \cref{ext-fig:ext-fig4}b}).
-Similar patterns were observed for \textit{KRAS} mutation prediction (\textbf{Extended Data \cref{ext-fig:ext-fig4}c}).
-To assess the clinical utility of these results, we computed the positive predictive value at high negative predictive value (i.e., rule-out) for biomarker detection (\textbf{Extended Data \cref{tab:crc-detailed-results}}).
-In the largest MCO external validation dataset, ELF achieved PPV of 0.35 and 0.55 for \textit{BRAF} mutation and MSI detection at NPV of 0.95, which is significantly higher than alternative models.
+For \emph{BRAF} mutation prediction, ELF consistently outperformed competing models across four cohorts with an average AUC of 0.806 \(\pm\) 0.021.
+Specifically, the performance on three external cohorts was 0.777 \(\pm\) 0.033 (SR1482), 0.842 \(\pm\) 0.014 (MCO), and 0.763 \(\pm\) 0.031 (TCGA-CRC), respectively.
+These represented notable AUC improvements ranging up to 13\% compared to the existing model CHIEF\cite{wang2024pathology} (\emph{P}\(<\)0.01; Figure~3\textbf{C}, top row).
+For MSI status prediction, ELF achieved excellent performance with an average AUC of 0.886 \(\pm\) 0.015 across the four cohorts.
+Specifically, the results on three external cohorts were 0.869 \(\pm\) 0.042 (SR1482), 0.897 \(\pm\) 0.013 (MCO), 0.855 \(\pm\) 0.028 (TCGA-CRC), respectively, consistently exceeding the second-best model (CHIEF) up to 7\% (Figure~3\textbf{C}, bottom row).
+Similar patterns were observed for \emph{KRAS} mutation prediction (Table S4).
+To assess the clinical utility of these results, we computed the positive predictive value at high negative predictive value (i.e., rule-out) for biomarker detection (Table S4).
+In the largest MCO external validation dataset, ELF achieved positive predictive values (PPV) of 0.35 and 0.55 for \emph{BRAF} mutation and MSI detection at the negative predictive value (NPV) of 0.95, which is higher than alternative models.